miachm/Pacman/README.md

 # Pacman
 This is game remake of classic Pacman in C++.
 It was developed in the summer of 2014 as proof of concept.

-I have to say it has good code quality even when it's pretty old.
-The only bad side: The entire code is in spanish

 # Compile
 Instructions: